by Swami Krishnananda

 They generally give the example of a nut called "soap nut."
 It is a nut growing in a tree which is used for washing clothes in India.
 Even now it is available in the market.
 When you rub it, a froth comes out, just as froth comes from soap.
 This soap nut removes the dirt of the cloth, and afterwards settles down.
 Soap nut is also a kind of dirt because it is a sediment, but it does not stick to the cloth; it removes the dirt from the cloth, and then settles down.
 So likewise, the higher ignorance which is sattvik in nature can remove the lower one which is rajasik and tamasik, then itself settles down.

 Sometimes when a thorn has gone into the foot, you remove that thorn with the help of another thorn, like a needle.
 Both are thorns only, but one thorn helps the removal of another thorn.
 So, likewise, one type of ignorance may help the removal of another type of ignorance.
-In that sense, you are right that ignorance can help ignorance.
+In that sense, you are right that ignorance can help to eradicate ignorance.